SharePoint Server 2013 Application Lifecycle Management

 When planning build processes for SharePoint application development, developers have to consider the interactions between the components, as shown in Figure 5.

 The illustration in Figure 5 is a logical representation of a SharePoint application.
-This illustration shows a SharePoint-hosted app and highlights key application objects as part of a Visual Studio 2012SharePoint-hosted app project.
+This illustration shows a SharePoint-hosted add-in and highlights key application objects as part of a Visual Studio 2012SharePoint-hosted add-in project.
 The SharePoint app project contains the features, package, and manifest that will be registered with SharePoint.
 The project also contains pages, script libraries, and other elements of user experience that constitute the SharePoint application.
 In addition, the SharePoint project has supporting files which include the necessary certificates for deployment to a target SharePoint environment.

 Figure 7 shows TFS as the ALM platform.
 Teams will use TFS to store code and conduct team development either using TFS deployed on-premises or using Microsoft cloud-based TFS services.
 TFS can be configured to conduct build and deployment activities with a SharePoint application through build definitions.
 TFS can also be used to conduct build verification tests (BVTs) that may be automated through the execution of coded UI tests that are part of the build definition.